FawenYo/Eatender/README.md

 ## Installation

-**Attention !!!
-FastAPI hasn't support on Windows yet, you might need to run in WSL or Linux / Mac**
+:exclamation: Attention!
+FastAPI hasn't support on Windows yet, you might need to run in WSL or Linux / Mac

 Make sure you have already installed git tools and clone our repo to devices.